 Expungement is a remedy that is available to people who have been investigated and charged with a crime by a law enforcement agency, but the charge is never actually filed or the case is dismissed without a trial or further legal action.
-In this scenario, the person's record will contain all of the information that the arresting officer included in the investigation report.
-Anyone searching the record via a public disclosure request can access this information.

 According to RCW §10.97.060, the information in the arrest report can be expunged from the law enforcement's records.
 The statute applies only to records that are maintained by the law enforcement agency that conducted the investigation.
 A waiting period of two years from the date of the investigation is required.
 At that point, the information in the file is classified "non-conviction data," and it may be expunged.
 The process of having information expunged either involves: